ansible-middleware/wildfly/roles/wildfly_install/README.md

 Wildfly Install role
 ====================

-A set of playbooks to automate the installation the JEE server, including retrieving the source archive (wildfly or JBoss EAP from the Red Hat Customer Portal, if proper credentials are provided)
+A role to automate the installation the Wildfly JEE server, including retrieving the source archive.

 Requirements
 ------------